apache/causeway-site/content/reference/services/bulk-interaction.md

 ### Registering the Service

-The `Bulk.InteractionContext` is a concrete class, so can be registered directly as a service in `isis.properties`:

-    isis.services=...,\
-                  org.apache.isis.applib.annotation.Bulk.InteractionContext,\
-                  ...
+The `Bulk.InteractionContext` class is automatically registered (it is annotated with `@DomainService`) so no further configuration is required.

 ### Unit testing support